-“Oh good, hello SarEr,” she said cheerfully.
+“Oh good, hello SarEr,” Xiao Wei greeted.

-“You’re a funny one,” Xiao Wei laughed.
+“You’re a funny one.”
+Xiao Wei laughed.
 “Did you have a good game?
 I hope Zun didn’t beat you too badly.”

 “You say that each time,” Zun said lazily.

-SarEr clenched his jaw as the door opened and a man with a clean shaven head walked in.
-He ignored everyone in the room and came to stand where SarEr was.
-The room was quiet, no one moved.
-SarEr was well aware that this was not the place to make a scene.
+SarEr clenched his jaw as the door opened and a man with a clean-shaven head walked in.
+The women seated at the receptionist area started whispering to each other.
+The bald man ignored everyone in the room and came to stand in front of SarEr.

 Zun who’d been relaxed in the chair stood up so that he was beside SarEr making them a united front.
-The man noticed, but he kept his gaze on SarEr.
-“What’s happened?”
+Han noticed but he kept his gaze on SarEr.

-“I can’t say, Young master, please come with me.”
+“I can’t say, Young Master, please come with me.”

-“See you later, SarEr,” Zun called out.
+“See you later, SarEr,” Zun said.

 SarEr nodded but didn’t look back.
 Outside, he walked to the car in the middle.
 Han opened the back passenger door and waited for him to enter.
 The rest of the men distributed themselves in the remaining cars.